 Gemma Moncunill graduated in Biology at the Universitat de Barcelona in 2004.
-She obtained her PhD on Immunology (Universitat Autònoma de Barcelona) in 2009 at the laboratory of José A. Esté (IrsiCaixa Foundation) in the study of mechanisms of action of new HIV drugs.
+She obtained her PhD on Immunology (Universitat Autònoma de Barcelona) in 2009 at the laboratory of José A. Esté (IrsiCaixa AIDS Research Institute) studying the mechanisms of action of new HIV drugs.

-In 2009 she joined CRESIB/ISGlobal as a postdoctoral fellow working on malaria immunology at the laboratory of Dr Carlota Dobaño with research work conducted at the Centro de Investigação em Saúde de Manhiça (CISM) in Mozambique.
-She was a recipient of a Sara Borrell fellowship (Instituto de Salud Carlos III, Spain).
-She assessed cellular immune responses through flow cytometry and Luminex techniques and applied systems biology approaches to identify signatures and biomarkers of malaria protection and susceptibility.
+In 2009 she joined ISGlobal as a postdoctoral fellow working on malaria immunology at the laboratory of Dr Carlota Dobaño with research work conducted at the Centro de Investigação em Saúde de Manhiça (CISM) in Mozambique.
+She was a recipient of a Sara Borrell fellowship (Instituto de Salud Carlos III).
+Her work focused on cellular immune responses through multiparameter techniques and applied systems biology approaches to identify signatures and biomarkers of malaria protection and susceptibility.

 Lines of Research